 Psalm 92:14, “They shall bear fruit in old age; they shall be fresh and flourishing”

 When you’re young, you really don’t think about growing old because you have other things on your mind that are far more important than age.
-However, many older people wish they were young again with clear sight, sharp hearing, elastic steps, and invigorating health.
-We are all growing older, no matter what our age.
+My beloved, we are all growing older, no matter what our age.
 Many people are scared or maybe even terrified of the thought of growing old, which is understandable.
-The passing years do bring a decline of our vision and hearing.
-We may even lose our teeth, hair and in many cases our busyness, physical strength, and endurance.
-Yet, elderly people have advantages the young do not enjoy.
+The passing years do bring a decline of physical strength and endurance, and in some cases serious illness.
+Yet elderly people have advantages the young don’t enjoy.
 In fact, the “sunset years” can be the most fulfilling of all.
-It is a blessed old age indeed, if it ends brightly at evening time.
-Old age celebrates the harvest and youth the sowing.
-Like fruit in the fall, the harvest of old age will either dry up and wither, or grow mellow and sweeter as it ripens.